 You board the ship at the Port of Ajos in Kemi.
 You can reach the port either by your own car or by taking the transfer on the bus arranged for every cruise and leaving from the centre of Kemi.
 Please note: you must make reservations for the bus transportation at the same as you reserve your cruise.
 On the Snowmobile-safari to the Sampo you arrive to the Sampo on the snowmobile.

-The regular four hour cruise departs at 12 noon at the Port of Ajos, about 11 km south from the centre of Kemi.
-You are allowed to board the ship starting at 11:30am.
+The regular four hour cruise departs at the Port of Ajos, about 11 km south from the centre of Kemi.
+You are allowed to board the ship starting 30 min prior to the cruise time.
 During the cruise you will have a guided tour on board the icebreaker from the engine room all the way up to the captain’s bridge.
-During the cruise you will be served a delicious soup-lunch (cream of salmon soup or cream of reindeer soup with cheese) at the ship’s Restaurant.
+During the cruise you will be served a delicious soup-lunch / dinner / brunch, depending on the time of the cruise at the ship’s Restaurant.
 After lunch you will have the chance for the exciting arctic swimming/floating adventure in freezing black waters in the midst of ice, dressed in impermeable warm survival suits.
 This experience is to be unforgettable!
 On arrival back to the port the captain will honor each participant with the Sampo Icebreaker Certificate.

 Swimming/floating is voluntary, but for its unique experience we recommend it for all.
 Please note: the requirements for swimming/floating, minimum age 12 years, minimum height 145 cm.
 If you wish, you can order the three course lunch for your cruise for the additional charge.

-The choices of the three course lunch: cream of salmon soup, fillet of beef roast with red wine sauce, caramelized vegetables, potatoes with blue cheese, chocolate parfait, coffee/tea.
-Vegetarian choice: soup of vegetable pure, vegetables au gratin in a pot & jasmine rice, wild berry sorbet, coffee/tea.
+The choices of the three course lunch: creamy salmon soup, fillet of beef roast with red wine sauce, caramelized vegetables, potatoes with blue cheese, beetroot-chocolate pie with vanilla coating, coffee/tea.
+Vegetarian choice: cream of coconut-carrot soup, vegetables au gratin in a pot & jasmine rice, cranberries with caramel sauce, coffee/tea.

 We recommend layered dressing.
 This will enable you to take off your outer wear while inside on board the ship and add some more warm clothing when you go out on the deck.
 You can best enjoy the scenery and watch the breaking of ice out on the deck.
 If the weather conditions permit, you may be allowed to walk on the ice during the swimming/floating session.